CCI-MOC/m2/docs/redesign-specs/REST/Api.md

     {
                 "imageName": "ubuntu-1404",
                 "ownerUserId": 123,
-                "type": "crow",
+                "type": "raw",
-                "visibility": 0,
+                "isPublic": 0,
                 "isSnapshot": 0,
-                "dataStoreId": 1,
+                "dataStoreId": 1
-                 "acls": [
-                        1,
-                        2
-                        ...
-                ]
     }

 **Response Parameters**:
 * `name`: Name of the image
 * `ownerUserId`: User Id of the image's owner
 * `type`: Type of image that could be crow, etc
-* `visibility`: Visibility of the image that could be public, semi-public (public to a group(s) of users), or private
+* `isPublic`: If the image is visible publicly
 * `isSnapshot`: Whether the image is snapshot or not
 * `dataStoreId`: Id of the storage in which the image will be stored
-* `acls`: List of ACLs with whom the image is shared